vodori/reactors/readme.md

       ; life of the reactor (as users come and go) (reactors/add-publishers publishers)
       (reactors/add-subscribers subscribers)
+      (reactors/add-destructors destructors)

       ; start listening to events from publishers
       ; and broadcasting incorporated changes to any
       ; subscribers
       (reactors/start!)))

+; inside of your functions (reducer, emitter, initializer) ; you can also access the 'current reactor'.
+Use the function ; (reactors/current-reactor).
+It will return nil if not called ; from within a reactor function.
 ```

 ___